nihr43/rcss-notes/README.md

 ### Code Development Management
 1. Create a git repository and push it to github or other location.
+	- `git init` to create new repo
+	- `git add` files to be tracked
+	- `git commit -a` commit changes to repo
+	- `git remote add origin 'address'` save remote location to be pushed to with name origin
+	- `git push` push repo to remote
 2. Create a branch and make some changes, show the difference.
 3. Describe and demonstrate Test Driven Development (TDD)
 4. Demonstrate the use of a class (in any language)